 Image credit: paradiserestored.com

 Remember the kitchen island we spoke about?
 It doubles as a bar!
 Place high stools around your bar, a big screen TV, and crack open a few beers for an at-home local bar experience.
-Paradiserestored.com has so many more ideas for outdoor setups, where you and your buds can spend late nights after work.
+Paradiserestored.com has so many more ideas for outdoor setups that inspired me to create a truly relaxing area where me and my buds can spend late nights after work.

 Image credit: housebeautiful.com

 And, if you’re not one for late nights at the bar and would rather keep things cozy, I’ve got you covered.
 Place a few comfy loungers around your outdoor TV area and turn your pavilion into an outdoor living room.
-It won’t even feel like you’re outside the house.
+Trust me, it won’t even feel like you’re outside the house.

 Don’t believe me?
-Check out housebeautiful.com for more outdoor spaces that will make you feel like staying in.
+Check out housebeautiful.com for some of my favorite outdoor space ideas that will make you feel like staying in.

 Image credit: Country Lane Gazebos via kloterfarms.com